buildpacks/rfcs/text/0000-danger-zone.md

 * There is an amazing amount of danger in using a shared filesystem in distributed systems.
 * Performance problems accessing shared filesystems in distributed systems.
-* Performance problems accessing a local filessystem from within the MacOS Docker Daemon.
+* Performance problems accessing a local filesystem from within the MacOS Docker Daemon.

 # Alternatives
 [alternatives]: #alternatives